 “Check this out y’all.
 We received so many requests from flight attendants and customers about how they want the names of songs that we play on-board (for boarding music).
 So we decided to create our own iMix on iTunes.
 Now you all can download the individual songs for 99 cents or get the whole collection if you want!”

-Many of us can recall OUR airline playlists, especially on long flights where the loop played over and over again.
+Many airline playlists, especially on long flights where the loop played over and over again.
 The one playlist that BrandlandUSA recalls best is of a summer round trip from JFK to LHR on TWA in 1978.
-The songs that I recall in the soft rock category/channel are:
+The songs that I recall in the soft rock category/channel, listed perhaps in some old Ambassador magazine, are:

 - “Once, Twice Three Times a Lady” by the Commodores